Is Insurance Higher on Red Cars?

 The same car, a Mustang for example, driven by a 16 year old, would cost substantially more to insure for liability than if driven by a 55-year old.
 Much more so if we’re talking about a male teenager.
 Not to mention the driving record of said driver.
 If you’re a teenager who has already been in a few accidents, you’re going to be facing some seriously high individual rates.

-All that being said, some argue that most sports cars are red, and because sports cars are the most expensive cars to insure, insurance rates on red cars (mainly sports cars) are higher.
+So how does color factor in here?
+Well, some argue that most sports cars are red, and because sports cars are often the most expensive cars to insure, insurance rates on red cars (mainly sports cars) are higher.

 Oh, and red sports cars are often driven by “aggressive drivers,” so that makes them all the more expensive to insure, on average.
 Distracted driving runs a higher risk of accidents occurring, which means that it’s the riskier driver who’s looked at, not the car, and certainly not the color.